Practical blueprint for low-depth photonic quantum computing with quantum dots: Results

-Here, we further motivate the choice of time-bin encoding for EPS units over the polarization-encoded variant.
+Now, we further motivate the choice of time-bin encoding for EPS units over the polarisation-encoded variant.
 In the latter approach~\cite{Cogan2023,Huet2025,laccotripes2025entangledphotonsourcetelecom}, a fundamental trade-off exists between single-emitter photon indistinguishability and coherent spin control.
 These sources typically rely on a four-level system with two degenerate optical transitions~\cite{lindner_proposal_2009}, where spin control is achieved by applying a small magnetic field (on the order of a few mT) to induce Larmor precession of the spin qubit.
-However, due to the Zeeman effect, the two vertical transitions acquire slightly different optical frequencies, reducing the spectral overlap between the circularly polarized $\sigma_+$ and $\sigma_-$ photons.
+However, due to the Zeeman effect, the two vertical transitions acquire slightly different optical frequencies, reducing the spectral overlap between the circularly polarised $\sigma_+$ and $\sigma_-$ photons.
 This spectral mismatch degrades photon indistinguishability and lowers fidelity of the resource states.
 In contrast, time-bin EPS units eliminate this trade-off, as the same optically cycling transition is used for both early and late time-bin emissions~\cite{Meng2024}.

 Polarisation-encoded EPS units based on QDs are typically not equipped with spin echo.
-Without spin echo, the time to emit an encoded qubit of $N$ photons needs to be shorter than emitter's spin dephasing time $T^*_2$ (Sec.~\ref{gs_dephasing}).
+Without spin echo, the time to emit an encoded qubit of $N$ photons needs to be shorter than the emitter's spin dephasing time $T^*_2$ (see considerations of ground-state dephasing in Sec.~\ref{sec:errormodels}).
 Therefore, to implement feedforward for RUS fusions, this demands fast modulators and electronics with latency far below $T^*_2/N$ for optical switching between consecutively emitted photons, given that the electron (hole) spin dephasing time has been observed to be $T^*_2\approx2$~ns (20~ns)~\cite{Huet2025}.